 A big question is to what extent our financial system fails and cannot immediately be replaced.
 If there are huge amounts of unpaid debts (say 20% of mortgages, and 20% of municipal bonds, and 20% of commercial loans), it will become apparent that many countries will be unlikely to pay their international debts.
-The International Monetary Fund will likely be overwhelmed by the size of the problem, and trust may in whole system may rapidly decline.
+The International Monetary Fund will likely be overwhelmed by the size of the problem, and trust in the whole system may rapidly decline.

 One question is whether banks and insurance companies can be propped up.
 We have seen how banks and insurance companies could be propped up in 2008, and I expect that countries will try to do more of the same.
 But eventually, major cracks are going to develop in the system.
 Interest rates are likely to rise to 20% or more, because of the high default rates on loans.
 The value of some currencies is likely to drop to close to $0 for use in international trade, if prospective sellers don’t think they have sufficient chance of getting adequate goods in return for the goods (perhaps oil) that they are selling.